Ephem/react-aldrin/README.md

 # Experimental React Serverside Renderer

+The official React renderer is a standalone implementation of React that for various (good) reasons does not use the reconciler that the other renderers use.
+This project ignores those reasons and aims to implement a React serverside renderer on top of the reconciler as an experiment and learning experience.

 > Warning: I built this as an experiment and learning experience, code isn't cleaned up, it is missing a lot of validations and error messages and probably has tons of bugs (file issues!).
 It is not ready for production use and will contain breaking changes in minor releases.

 > Warning: This renderer does not aim to be a drop-in replacement for the official React SSR renderer.
 Also, it might break when React is updated and might not be compatible with upcoming React APIs.

-> Note: This renderer calls all the lifecycle-hooks serverside, not just componentWillMount.
+> Note: This renderer calls all the lifecycle-hooks serverside, not just `componentWillMount`.

 > Last Note!
 All that aside, this is really fun stuff to play with if you're into serverside rendering with React, so I encourage you to try it out and play around with it! :)

-The official React renderer is a standalone implementation of React that for various (good) reasons does not use the reconciler that the other renderers use.
-This project ignores those reasons and aims to implement a React serverside renderer on top of the reconciler as an experiment and learning experience.

 ## Idea

-Using the normal reconciler, lifecycle events that are normally only called on the clientside (such as componentDidMount) will get called on the serverside using this renderer (this means your apps will probably break if you just switch this in).
+Using the normal reconciler, lifecycle events that are normally only called on the clientside (such as `componentDidMount`) will get called on the serverside using this renderer (this means your apps will probably break if you just switch this in).
 This in combination with a function injected into the React-context called `markSSRDone` let's this renderer support asynchronous server-rendering via `renderToStringAsync`.

 This feature is currently _not_ achieved with Suspense, but instead happens the same way as it does on the client today, via re-rendering changed parts until `markSSRDone` gets called.
 With some modifications it should be able to support Suspense when it is released properly.